 Strategies for Managing Non-Exempt Assets in Chapter 7 Bankruptcy

-To protect a cherished asset that’s not covered by exemptions, one option is buying it back from the bankruptcy estate.
-This involves negotiating a fair price with the trustee and arranging payment terms that work within your budget.
+If you have a valuable asset that isn’t protected, one option is to buy it back from the bankruptcy estate.
+This involves negotiating a fair price with the trustee and setting up payment terms that fit your budget.

 Conclusion